aliahmedbd/TechnicalInterview/README.md

 * **Simplicity**: Keep the design and implementation as simple as possible while fulfilling all the functional requirements.

 **Notes:**
-- Please feel free to use the internet but not any AI tools.
+- Please feel free to use the internet but **not any AI tools**.
-- Create a branch from the main branch and name it "develop-(name)", add as many as commits you want and after finishing the development please push your changes.
+- Create a branch from the main branch and name it "**develop-(name)**", add as many as commits you want and after finishing the development please push your changes.
 - Feel free to ask us anything